-- (1) Variances shall only be issued when there is: - a) A showing of good and sufficient cause. - b) A determination that failure to grant the variance would result in exceptional hardship. - c) A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud or victimization of the public, or conflict with existing laws or ordinances. - (2) No variance for a residential use within a floodway subject to Article 5, Section E or Section G (1) of this ordinance may be granted. - (3) Any variance granted in a floodway subject to Article 5, Section E or Section G (1) of this ordinance will require a permit from the Indiana Department of Natural Resources. - (4) Variances to the Provisions for Flood Hazard Reduction of Article 5, Section B, may be granted only when a new structure is to be located on a lot of one-half acre or less in size, contiguous to and surrounded by lots with existing structures constructed below the flood protection grade. - (5) Variances shall only be issued upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief. - (6) Variances may be granted for the reconstruction or restoration of any structure individually listed on the National Register of Historic Places or the Indiana State Register of Historic Sites and Structures.
+- (1) Variances shall only be issued when there is: - a) A showing of good and sufficient cause.

-- (7) Any applicant to whom a variance is granted shall be given written notice specifying the difference between the Flood Protection Grade and the elevation to which the lowest floor is to be built and stating that the cost of the flood insurance will be commensurate with the increased risk resulting from the reduced lowest floor elevation (See Article 6, Section E). - (8) The Floodplain Administrator shall maintain the records of appeal actions and report any variances to the Federal Emergency Management Agency or the Indiana Department of Natural Resources upon request (See Article 6, Section E).
+- b) A determination that failure to grant the variance would result in exceptional hardship. - c) A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud or victimization of the public, or conflict with existing laws or ordinances. - (2) No variance for a residential use within a floodway subject to Section 46-215(e) or Section 46-215 (g)(1) of this Article may be granted. - (3) Any variance granted in a floodway subject to Section 46-215(e) or Section 46-215 (g)(1) of this Article will require a permit from the Indiana Department of Natural Resources. - (4) Variances to the Provisions for Flood Hazard Reduction of Section 46-215 (b) may be granted only when a new structure is to be located on a lot of one-half acre or less in size, contiguous to and surrounded by lots with existing structures constructed below the flood protection grade. - (5) Variances shall only be issued upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief. - (6) Variances may be granted for the reconstruction or restoration of any structure individually listed on the National Register of Historic Places or the Indiana State Register of Historic Sites and Structures.
+(Refer to Section 46-216(f)) - (7) Any applicant to whom a variance is granted shall be given written notice specifying the difference between the Flood Protection Grade and the elevation to which the lowest floor is to be built and stating that the cost of the flood insurance will be commensurate with the increased risk resulting from the reduced lowest floor elevation (See Section 46-216(e)). - (8) The Floodplain Administrator shall maintain the records of appeal actions and report any variances to the Federal Emergency Management Agency or the Indiana Department of Natural Resources upon request (See Section 46-216(e)). - (e).
+Variance Notification.
+Any applicant to whom a variance is granted that allows the lowest floor of a structure to be built below the flood protection grade shall be given written notice over the signature of a community official that: - (1) The issuance of a variance to construct a structure below the flood protection grade will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage; and; - (2) Such construction below the flood protection grade increases risks to life and property.
+A copy of the notice shall be recorded by the Floodplain Administrator in the Office of the County Recorder and shall be recorded in a manner so that it appears in the chain of title of the affected parcel of land.